 The Designated Safeguarding Lead (and any deputies) undergoes training to provide them with the knowledge and skills required to carry out the role.
 This training is updated at least every two years.
 The Designated Safeguarding lead has made links with the local safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local policies.
-The DSL and Deputy Designated Safeguarding Leads have completed annual training that provides them with the knowledge and skills required, they receive updated training every two years and have completed training on the Prevent Strategy and Online Safety.
-The Designated Safeguarding Lead and the Deputy Designated Safeguarding Leads have undertaken child protection training and training in inter-agency working, and will attend refresher training at two-yearly intervals.
+The DSL and the rest of the safeguarding team complete annual updates and relevant training through out the year that provides them with the knowledge and skills required.
+They complete training on the Prevent Strategy and Online Safety regularly.
+The Designated Safeguarding Lead and the safeguarding team have undertaken child protection training and training in inter-agency working and will attend refresher training at two-yearly intervals.

-DSL training undertaken by Abbot's Hill DSL and DDSLs
+DSL training undertaken by Abbot's Hill Safeguarding team members